sglim2/run_jupyter_under_aws/README.md

 chmod 600 ~/.ssh/amazon-aws-homekey.pem
 ```

-You may now lauch the install (big blue button time again).
+You may now lauch the instance (big blue button time again).
 Phew!!

 Head on back over to the [EC2 dashboard](https://console.aws.amazon.com/ec2/v2), and select the 'Instances' link.
 You will see that an instance is in a 'running' state, and you will also find it's public hostname and IP address.